-Alo House Recovery Centers operates with the central belief that there are many effective paths to recovery.
+Alo House Recovery Centers operate our non-12 step rehab program with the central belief that there are many effective paths to recovery.
 While a traditional 12 Step Model works for may people, it does not represent the only or even the best path for all.

 We treat each client on case by case basis.

 No two people are alike and addiction impacts everyone differently.
 At Alo House Recovery Centers, we treat each client and the underlying family and mental health concerns frequently found below the level of the addiction.

 We rely on the solid bond of a loving and supportive therapeutic relationship, which starts the moment our client calls for help.
 Even before our clients arrive, our clinical and support staff reaches out to evaluate the client’s needs and take into consideration the relationships with family and loved ones.

 By understanding the psychological and social factors impacting our clients, we are able to create an individualized treatment plan designed to address the comprehensive and total needs identified.

 Our Client Centered approach to treatment allows us to effectively treat a broad range of issues and individuals from diverse walks of life.
 We are able to treat young men and women as they launch into the promise of their future, just as effectively as we are able to treat mature adults experiencing life transitions resulting from change in careers, marital status, or simply from liberating the weight of the past.

 Our unique approach to treatment can help even when clients have experienced:

 We recognize that sobriety, while an important part of recovery, does not represent all of what is needed to sustain health and wellness.
 Our treatment program, therefore, creates a pathway to success and independence guiding clients to achieve education, significant employment, career growth, independent living, and self-actualization.

 Co-Occurring Disorder and Dual Diagnosis